 Jones, K., L. Camacho, T. Sinha, O. Al-Qudah, H. DeYoe, A. Sanchez Gonzalez, J. Ho, J. Guerrero 2018.
 Laguna Madre Estuary Program Environmental Strategic Plan - Final Report.
 GLO Contract 17-184-000-9821.

-Michael Casanova is a senior from the University of Texas – Rio Grande Valley.
-He expects to graduate Summer II 2022 with a Major in Anthropology, with a Concentration in Archaeology, and a Minor in Geology and Earth Science.
+Michael Casanova graduated from The University of Texas Rio Grande Valley in 2022 with a Major in Anthropology, with a Concentration in Archaeology, and a Minor in Geology and Earth Science.
+Michael worked as an intern with UTRGV Special Collections & Archives prior to graduation.
 He has had many jobs over the past few years, but none of them related directly to his fields of study.
 One of his accomplishments was as an intern at the International Museum of Art and Science, where he created the Geology exhibit that is on display.
 He wishes to focus more on Geology as a field and he dreams of working with the Geological Survey of Sweden, Iceland GeoSurvey, or the Geological Survey of Norway.

 Maximize your time and effort.
 Let our staff assist you with finding and accessing resources online.